How to use Real User Monitoring Insights to improve website performancePosted Dec 1, 2016 | 6 min. (1222 words)

-Insights is a powerful new addition to our Real User Monitoring software tool, Raygun Real User Monitoring.
+Insights is a powerful new addition to our Real User Monitoring tool.
 It will periodically scan all your public web pages for performance and usability issues that your end users are experiencing with the Insights Rules feature.
 The best part is that all your pages are scanned automatically – no pasting in one URL and waiting for the results of a single page.

 Here’s an example of how Insights looks inside your dashboard: